+Original Research Article

+Haemoglobin Genotype, ABO and Rhesus Blood Group Distribution in Briggs Family of Abonnema, Rivers State, Nigeria

+ABSTRACT

-1 Original Research Article 2 3 4 Haemoglobin Genotype, ABO and Rhesus Blood Group Distribution in Briggs Family of Abonnema, Rivers State, Nigeria 5 ABSTRACT 6 7 8 9 Aim: The aim of this study was to assess the distribution of Haemoglobin genotype, ABO and Rhesus blood groups amongst members of the Briggs family in Akulga Local Government Area of Rivers State.
-0 1 2 3 4 5 6 7 8 9 20 1 22 3 4 25 26 27 28 29 20 21 22 23 24 25 26 27 28 29 20 20 20 20 20 20 20 20 20 20 Study Design: This was a cross-sectional, field-based study carried out in Abonnema, Akuku-Toru Local Government Area in Rivers State.
-Place and Duration of Study: Sample: Briggs Compound, Abonnema Town.
+Aim: The aim of this study was to assess the distribution of Haemoglobin genotype, ABO and Rhesus blood groups amongst members of the Briggs family in Akulga Local Government Area of Rivers State.

+Study Design:This was a cross-sectional, field-based study carried out in Abonnema, Akuku-Toru Local Government Area in Rivers State.

+Place and Duration of Study: The research was carried out among members of Briggs Compound, which is one of the four major family compounds that makeup the Abonnema Town, a tribe in Kalabar kingdom in Rivers State.
 Analysis was carried out at the Haematology Laboratory, Department of Medical Laboratory Science, Rivers State University, Port Harcourt, Nigeria, between June and August, 2018.

 Methodology: Haemoglobin Genotype was done through Electrophoresis using the cellulose acetate method and ABO and Rhesus blood groups using the tube method.
 Blood samples were collected from a total of 100 members of Briggs Family (59 males and 41 females (age 6 to 60years).

 Results: The data collated revealed that the ABO blood group frequencies were O Rhesus D positive 56%; A Rhesus D positive 24%; B Rhesus D positive 17% and AB Rhesus D positive 3% among members of the Briggs family with no Rhesus D negative subject.
 HbAA was the commonest haemoglobin genotype, possessed by 80% of the subjects, followed by HbAS with a prevalence of 20%.
 There was no subject with HbSS.

-Conclusion:Greater percentage of members of the Briggs family.
-There was no Rhesus D negative and haemoglobin genotype AA, there were no Rhesus D negative cases and haemoglobin genotype, in the sampled population.
-Keywords: Haemoglobin genotype, ABO and Rhesus blood group, Briggs family, Abonnema, SS genotype, in the sampled population.
-80 1.
-INTRODUCTION 31 32 33 34 35 36 37 38 39 40 41 42 31 44 45 46 47 48 The Briggs family is one of the four major family compounds that makeup the Abonnema Town, a tribe in Kalabari kingdom in Rivers State.
+Conclusion: Greater percentage of members of the Briggs family was of blood group O Rhesus D positive and haemoglobin genotype AA.
+There was no Rhesus D negative and haemoglobin SS genotype, in the sampled population and considering the fact that Briggs compound or family is like a village in Abonnema, this finding is so unique in that there are social and medical advantages it offers in health (sickle cell disease) and selection of spouses.

+Keywords: Haemoglobin genotype, ABO and Rhesus blood group, Briggs family, Abonnema,

+1. INTRODUCTION

+The Briggs family is one of the four major family compounds that makeup the Abonnema Town, a tribe in Kalabari kingdom in Rivers State.
 The Briggs family was formerly called Oruwari and its members are well known in all works of life as far as Rivers State is concerned, they are typically known to speak the Ijaw dialect as primary means of communication.
 Abonnema (originally known as Nyemoni, which means "covet your own" in the Kalabari dialect of the Ijaw languages group) is a larger town in the Kalabari kingdom that was founded in 1882.
-It was discovered by an expedition of a host of chiefs (Chief Young Briggs [a Kalabari warrior whose original name is Chief Inikeiroari Iso-owu Briggs], Other warriors like Chief Ekine Manuel, Chief Otaji, Chief Owukori Manuel, Chief Jack, Chief Young-Jack, Chief Boy Whyte, Chief Black Duke, with many others following behind him with their people), and together they made the town of Abonnema a reality.
 Four major family compounds makes up Abonnema, namely: Manuel(Owukori), Briggs (Oruwari), Georgewill (Otagi) and Jack (Iju).
-These family compounds are headed by head chiefs and the town headed by the head chief of the Manuel family via a system of Primus inter pares.
-Since its founding in 1882, Abonnema has been headed by a head chief from the Manuel (Owukori) house and the Amayanabo of Abonnema has come from the direct descendants of Chief Bob-Manuel who was once described by Mary Henrietta Kingsley (1862-1900) in her book West African Studies as "another chief of no mean capacity is Bob Manuel, of Abonnema, exceedingly neat, almost a dandy in appearance, a very shrewd trader, clear and concise in his speech, honourable in all his dealings, of a very reserved temperament."
-As at

-49 now, Abonnema's Amayanabo is Chief Disreal Gbobo Bob-Manuel (Owukori IX).
-Amayanabo under 50 kalabari custom is the head of Council of Chiefs and father of the town.^[1]
+[1]

-51 The inherited disorders of haemoglobin are the most common single-gene disorders with 7% of the world's population being carriers according to World Health Organisation.^[2] Inheritance pattern of the 52 53 different types of haemoglobin variants is the basis for which sickle cell disease is established.
-54 Haemoglobin A (HbA), haemoglobin S (HbS), haemoglobin C (HbC) are some of the genes that are 55 inherited.
+The inherited disorders of haemoglobin are the most common single-gene disorders with 7% of the world's population being carriers according to World Health Organisation.
+[2] Inheritance pattern of the different types of haemoglobin variants is the basis for which sickle cell disease is established.
+Haemoglobin A (HbA), haemoglobin S (HbS), haemoglobin C (HbC) are some of the genes that are inherited.
 Haemozygous sickle cell anaemia (HbSS) is a disease condition in which a person inherits a haemoglobin S (HbS) from both parents and it is common in Africa.
-Also, sickle cell haemoglobin C 56 57 (HbSC) is a disease condition in which an individual inherits HbC gene from one of the parent and HbS gene from the other and it is found in West Africa.^[3] 58
+Also, sickle cell haemoglobin C (HbSC) is a disease condition in which an individual inherits HbC gene from one of the parent and HbS gene from the other and it is found in West Africa.
+[3]